 As you might have noticed the word “again” is used a lot.
 So from here I’ll try to focus on the things that differ.

-People expecting Pam to show at least as much flesh as in Coffy will come out dissapointed.
-Moments in the movie that could be show off her good are shockingly subdued.
-Scenes like these play in the shadows, behind curtains etc. Even during a sexscene her boobs a nicely covered by the hands of her partner.
-She’s teasing us throughout the movie as 80% of her outfits are tailormade to emphasize her breasts.
+People expecting Pam to show at least as much nudity as in Coffy will be disappointed.
+Moments in the movie that could show off her goods are shockingly subdued.
+Scenes like these mostly play in the shadows, behind curtains, in the background etc. Even during a sex-scene her boobs a nicely covered by the hands of her partner.
+She’s teasing us though.
+Throughout the movie as 80% of her outfits are tailor-made to emphasize her breasts.

 There is one notable moment containing nudity.
 It is a long scene in which she’s tied to a bed topless and has to get a razor from the nightstand with her mouth.
 But in this scene she’s beaten, tied down and shot up with heroin.
 So it’s kind of seedy and one of the scenes that clearly shows of the exploitation background of writer/director Hill.
 It’s quite an impressive scene though in terms of physical acting.

 Now back to those outfits.
 During the credits sequence, which resemble a cheap James Bond knock-off, there is someone credited with designing and creating the costumes of Pam Grier.
 She took her job seriously.
 There are almost no two scenes in which she wears the same outfit twice, unless it’s for continuation.
 In one scene she is auditioning in a yellow dress for a job as a prostitute.
 The next scene she is at the house of the criminals getting ready for her first job wearing a stunning red dress.
 Once she’s in the house she has to change into her work outfit: a blue dress.
 That’s three dresses in less than five minutes and it ain’t even a montage from a romantic comedy or something like that.